Insects for food. Twelve most delicious insect dishes Eating insects

 Where: China, Korea, Japan, Thailand

-The city of Suzhou and its environs are famous not only for high-quality silk, but also for quite rare dishes made from silkworm pupae.
-As you know, silkworm caterpillars wrap themselves with a thin but strong silk thread.
-In a cocoon, they grow wings, antennae and legs.
-Before that happens, Suzhou people boil them, remove the cocoon, and then quickly fry them in a wok - most often with ginger, garlic and onions.
-However, tender larvae, crispy on the outside and soft inside, are successfully combined with almost any vegetables and spices.
+The city of Suzhou and its surroundings are famous not only for high-quality silk, but also for quite rare dishes made from silkworm pupae.
+As you know, silkworm caterpillars wrap themselves in a thin but strong silk thread.
+In the cocoon they grow wings, antennae and legs.
+Before this happens, Suzhou residents boil them, remove the cocoon, and then quickly fry them in a wok - most often with ginger, garlic and onions.
+However, tender larvae, crispy on the outside and soft on the inside, go well with almost any vegetables and spices.
 Properly cooked, they taste like crab or shrimp meat.

-No less popular are silkworm larvae in Korea.
-Trays with beondegas, boiled larvae with spices or steamed larvae, are found throughout the country.
-And in stores, canned silkworms are sold, which must be boiled before use.
+Silkworm larvae are no less popular in Korea.
+Trays of beondegi, boiled grubs with spices or steamed grubs, are found throughout the country.
+And stores sell canned silkworms, which must be boiled before use.
 They are also loved in Japan, especially in Nagato, and Japanese astrophysicist Masamichi Yamashita even suggests including silkworms in the diet of future Mars colonists.

 Where: Mexico, Colombia, Australia, South Africa

 Ants are the most popular edible insects on Earth after grasshoppers.
 In Colombia, fried ants are even sold in movie theaters instead of popcorn.
-Most of all in Colombia, female ants with eggs are loved.
-They are caught on rainy days, when the water floods the anthills and the females get out.
-In the simplest rustic version, they are cooked by wrapping them in leaves and holding them a little over the fire.
-It is a crunchy, sweet snack with a distinct nutty flavor.
+The ones most loved in Colombia are female ants with eggs.
+They are caught on rainy days, when water floods the anthills and the females climb out.
+In the simplest rustic version, they are prepared by wrapping them in leaves and holding them over the fire for a while.
+This is a crunchy, sweetish snack with a distinct nutty flavor.

-But the most delicious ants, the so-called "honey", are found in Australia.
-They feed on sweet nectar, carrying it in swollen stomachs of the abdomen (in Russian-language literature they are called "ant barrels").
-These clear bubbles are considered a sweet delicacy among the Australian Aborigines.
+But the most delicious ants, the so-called “honey” ants, are found in Australia.
+They feed on sweet nectar, transporting it in swollen abdomen (in Russian-language literature they are called “ant barrels”).
+These transparent bubbles are considered a sweet delicacy among the Australian Aborigines.
 In addition, two genera of honey ants are found in South Africa and the semi-deserts of North America.

 Where: Thailand, Vietnam, Philippines

-Large water bugs - insects from the Belostomatidae family - live all over the world, most of all in America, Canada and Southeast Asia.
-But if for Americans these are just large insects, the bites of which sometimes last for two weeks, then in Asia they eat water bugs with pleasure.
+Large water bugs - insects from the Belostomatidae family - live all over the world, most of them in America, Canada and Southeast Asia.
+But while for Americans these are just large insects whose bites sometimes last for two weeks, in Asia they happily eat water bugs.

-The Asian variety, Lethocerus indicus, is the largest of the family at 12 cm long, so the Thais simply deep-fry them and serve them with plum sauce.
+The Asian variety, Lethocerus indicus, is the largest in the family at 12cm in length, so the Thais simply deep-fry them and serve them with plum sauce.
 The meat of water bugs tastes like shrimp.
-At the same time, in Thailand they are eaten whole, in the Philippines they tear off the legs and wings (and in this form are served with strong drinks as a snack), and in Vietnam they make a very odorous extract from them, which is added to soups and sauces.
+At the same time, in Thailand they are eaten whole, in the Philippines the legs and wings are torn off (and in this form they are served with strong drinks as a snack), and in Vietnam they are made into a very fragrant extract, which is added to soups and sauces.
 One drop is enough for a bowl of soup.

 Grasshoppers with avocado